nodeshift/tutorial/cloud-native/README.md

 helm install grafana grafana/grafana --set adminPassword=PASSWORD --namespace=grafana
 ```

-You can then run the following two commands in order to be able to connect to Grafana from your browser:
+You can then run the following two commands to be able to connect to Grafana from your browser:

   On Linux and macOS:
   ```sh